Griswold cast iron skillet. Simple identification guide using logos.

 Does your slant logo pre-E.P.U. have “ERIE” in quotation marks or ERIE without quotation marks?
 If you know why Griswold did this please, let me know in the comments.

 Slant logo sizes range from 1-14.
 The largest skillet with the Griswold Slant logo is #14.
 A Griswold #13 slant logo can cost thousands of dollars to the serious collector.
-Needless to say, the skillet has to be in excellent condition to achieve this price.
+The skillet has to be in excellent condition to achieve this price.

 Griswold cast iron skillet No9.